Prasiddha10/Agent-and-Multi-Agent-Systems/README.md

 # Multi-Agent System

-A distributed task processing system built with Python that coordinates multiple specialized agents to handle complex workflows including research, analysis, and question-answering.
+A distributed task processing system built with Python that coordinates multiple specialized agents to handle complex workflows, including research, analysis, and question-answering.

 ## Features